 In the two SLR scenarios where the wall has been removed in 2050, and pre-wall construction rates have been extrapolated from 2050, PFSP erosion distances reduce everywhere relative to the scenario where the wall is maintained, except for across transects 61-78 immediately south of the training wall.
-At the southern end of the cell (transects 1-40) erosion distances decrease to being in the order of -350 to -390m and are in the order of -330-360m across transects 41-60.
+At the southern end of the cell (transects 1-40) erosion distances decrease to being in the order of -350 to -390m and are in the order of - 330-360m across transects 41-60.
 These distances increase to -425 to -450m south of the southern training wall (transects 61-78).
 This increase is likely a response of the higher erosion rate at this section of coastline due to breaching of the river mouth to the south when it was not restricted by the presence of the training wall, in which these rates are accounted for in the pre-construction historical rates.
-There is a 5% chance that erosion distances transects 41-60.
-There is large uncertainty around the PFSP immediately south of the training wall (transects 1-40), and 120m across transects 41-60.
-There is a 5% chance erosion distances could be an additional 240-270 m at the southern end of the cell (transects 1-40), and 120m across transects 41-60.
-There is a 5% chance erosion distances could be an additional 775m.
+There is a 5% chance that erosion distances could be an additional 240-270 m at the southern end of the cell (transects 1-40), and 120m across transects 41-60.
+There is large uncertainty around the PFSP immediately south of the training wall (transects 61-78), where there is a 5% chance erosion distances could be an additional 775m.